 Taking the time to Plan your outdoor patio space and backyard is important and may involve more than one meeting.
 We can do most of this over the phone including initial site evaluation while still practicing social distancing.
 We are currently working with a number of families that want to enhance their space and make it more usable depending on their budgets.

-Idea Center-Check out our latest Spring newsletter (click here to open pdf in new window)
+Idea Center-Check out our latest spring newsletter 2020 (click to open pdf in new window)

 As we talk with each family, not everyone has the same budget or purpose for their outdoor patio spaces.
 Some folks work all day and only get to enjoy time outdoors after supper or on the weekends.
-Many now work from home full or part time or have kids and stay home all day so are looking for a clean space to retreat to and enjoy.
+Many are now working from home full or part time or have kids and stay home all day so are looking for a clean space to retreat to and enjoy.
 At Picture Perfect Perfect Landscape we specialize in concrete paver installations only.
 After 30 years we have found that New England weather is not forgiving to poured concrete due to hot summers and cold winters and those temperature fluctuations will eventually damage stamped concrete and asphalt.
 Here’s a good article to check out when weighing your options: https://blog.techo-bloc.com/breaking-it-down-comparing-stamped-concrete-vs-pavers-slabs

 1. A patio:Some clients prefer having a patio with a table, chairs, and a grill while others are more ambitious looking to incorporate the convenience of the indoor living to the outdoors adding carpet, furniture sets, cabanas with curtains, outdoor fans, bar area and more.